You’re thinking about summertime. The sun is bright. The grass is green. The air is warm.

 Once it has arrived, you or your contractor can complete the project in one afternoon.
 If you need a contractor, we can help with that, too!

-You can build your outdoor kitchen so quickly because we do 95% of the work.
+You can build your outdoor grill island so quickly because we do 95% of the work.
 No hiring a mason to finish, no stress about fitting appliances, no worries.

 By the end of the day, you’ll be firing up the grill and making the best BBQ in the neighborhood.